Article published the March 10, 2017

 Sung Woo Kim speaks about the nutritional aspect that influence the reproductive system of sows.
 He also speaks about the high lactation capacity milk production that has increase and the growth of fetuses and mammary glands.

-This member gave a presentation on 4 from April from 2013
+This member gave a presentation on April 4, 2013

 At the following event:

 In ancient times, mankind survived with food from daily hunting.
 As human being accumulates experiences and knowledge about nature, agriculture became a major way of obtaining food.
 Agricultural activity also allowed us to have stable food supply and this was one of important reasons for the increase in human population and cultural flourish.
 As entering modern society, growth of hum ...

 INTRODUCTIONSows are under nutritionally catabolic status during late gestation and lactation especially due to limited protein intake and increased needs for protein to support the growth of fetal tissues (McPherson et al., 2004), mammary parenchymal tissues (Kim et al., 1999; Ji et al., 2006), and milk synthesis (Revell et al., 1998; Jones and Stahly, 1999).
 The maternal catabolic conditio ...